Build It’s Best of Self Build & Renovation

 Build It Award Shortlist

-Our Brockenhurst House has been shortlisted in this years Build It Awards, in the ‘Best Architect or Designer for a Conservation or Renovation Project’.
+Our Brockenhurst House has been shortlisted in this years Build It Awards, in the ‘Best Architect or Designer for an Extension Project’.
 The annual industry awards that celebrates the most inspiring architectural projects and inventive products in the self-build sector, judged by industry leaders.

 Brockenhurst House exemplifies how thoughtful, design-led architecture can elevate everyday living.
 What began as a tired 1970s chalet-style property has been transformed into a refined, low-carbon contemporary home, designed to support its owners’ evolving needs while treading lightly on the planet.